chubbywallababy/EightSleepDemo/docs/PotentialQuestions.md

 ["2017-02-28T06:30:00.000Z", 1]
 ```

 So I would have assumed this user would have a "tnt" value of 4.
-In a "real world scenario", this would have been something I'd need to clarify with product before implementing.
+In a real-world scenario, this would have been something I'd need to clarify with product before implementing.
 The gist seemed pretty clear but I'd want to repeat this explicitly so I'm sure I'm not misunderstanding.

 <br>